 “We know he’s got great history with the Sydney Thunder and we’d love all the Australian players to be playing in the BBL if they’re available.
 If there’s a way that David could find his way onto a BBL list I think it would be huge.”

-Warner hasn't played in the BBL since its inaugural season in 2011-12, with wife Candice previously revealing that he would rather play in overseas tournaments if it meant he could captain his side.
+Warner hasn't played in the BBL since 2013, with wife Candice previously revealing that he would rather play in overseas tournaments if it meant he could captain his side.

 Candice also said the length of the BBL - which has come under fire in recent years - was unappealing to Warner and his young family.